Japanese release in January 1991

 Close your eyes and think of the Contra games.
 What images come to mind?
 For me, it’s mostly Contra III: The Alien Wars on SNES and its hyperactive attitude.
 I think of explosions, frenetic jumping from missile to missile while flying through the air, and more explosions for good measure.
 That’s the modern Contra series, having forged its own style based on explosions and insane situations.
 But Operation C came out during the classic Contra era, where the games were action-packed to be sure but they were a bit more sedate.
 Their marketing and situations were clearly trying to bank on the love of Predator, Alien and Rambo with a good measure of Commando thrown in.
 I’m being nice here, they weren’t just going for the style of those movies, they were literally tracing promotional pictures for those movies to put on the game covers.

 Within those traced packages where games that were a bit more . . . subdued than what would suddenly burst through with 1992’s Contra III.
 What we have with Operation C is the last hurrah of the classic Contra era.
-Its cover is clearly not trying to sell us on a Stallone/Schwarzenegger video game (fun fact: the artist for this cover, Tom DuBois, is now a hardcore Christian artist) but the game itself is a Game Boy adaptation of the NES adaptation of the arcade Super Contra.
+The Japanese cover has a blatant mix of Micheal Biehn and Arnold on its cover but the American game's box is clearly not trying to sell us on a Stallone/Schwarzenegger video game, it's forging a new unique identity for Contra (fun fact: the artist for this cover, Tom DuBois, is now a hardcore Christian artist).
+The game itself is a Game Boy adaptation of the NES adaptation of the arcade Super Contra.
 These three-step adaptations are way more common in video games than you might think and here we have one of my favourite ones.
 This little game is just awesome.

 I often hear commentators, youtubers, podcasters start talking about a Game Boy game with: Even though it’s on Game Boy, it’s still good.
 How surprising!
 These are benign comments not given much thought, a reflex to think that portable system are somehow a lesser thing, that somehow the natural state of a portable game is to be bad.
 There is no surprise that Operation C is an extraordinary game.
 It was made by a company with a stellar reputation for quality in 1991, without being the first project of its small group of four developers for Game Boy as well as not relying on outside developers to help.
 Of course it’s good even though it's on Game Boy!